magowiz/devildex/README.md

     ```bash
     devildex-register-project
     ```
-    If your project\'s root directory is different from your current working directory, you can specify it:
+    If your project's root directory is different from your current working directory, you can specify it:
     ```bash
     devildex-register-project --project-path /path/to/your/project
     ```

-After successful registration, DevilDex will be able to identify and manage documentation for the packages installed in that project\'s virtual environment.
+After successful registration, DevilDex will be able to identify and manage documentation for the packages installed in that project's virtual environment.

 ## Contributing 🤝